Aritra-Palit/Aritra-Palit/README.md

 ## 📈 Let's Connect

-I’m always excited to collaborate on new projects, internships, or freelance work in web development, data science, or full-stack development.
+I’m always excited to collaborate on new projects, or freelance work in web development, data science, or full-stack development.

 Feel free to reach out!